 For people who want zero-waste options but do not have access to a store or co-op, their standards for packaging will increase.
 If a package-free product is not on the table, buyers will want easily recyclable containers for the rest of their purchases.

-They will also want to see green certifications if packaging is present, whether it is from Total Resource Use and Efficiency, Cradle to Cradle or Forest Stewardship Council.
+They will also want to see green certifications if packaging is present, whether it is from Total Resource Use and Efficiency, Cradle to Cradle, or the Forest Stewardship Council.

 The Trend’s Longevity

 Alternatively, some retailers are prioritising eco-friendly packaging instead of removing it altogether.
-Many stores in Belgium, France and Luxembourg are using cellulose-based packaging for plastic replacements.
+Many stores in Belgium, France and Luxembourg are using cellulose-based packaging as plastic replacements.

 While this objectively reduces impact, these initiatives could slow or halt zero-waste stores from normalising.
 Transitioning to eco-friendly packaging may become a popular interim solution for stores gradually moving to low- or no-waste upgrades.